CCC-NLIP/DataSciForCybersecurity/README.md

 df5 <- predict_intent(df4)
 ```

 Finally, there's a call to the function which matches reputation votes to posts.
-This is computationally expensive (I intend to resolve this) and so is best called with
+This is computationally expensive (AC intends to resolve this) and so is best called with
 the 'execute' flag set to `FALSE`.
-This way it returns a bunch of empty columns
+This way it returns the data frame with new empty columns relating to reputation votes.
 ```
 memb.df <- data.frame()
 rep.df <- data.frame()